kaylanguyen1/bakingforacause/README.md

 npm run dev
 ```

----
-##How to Host React + Vite Project on GitHub Pages
+## How to Host React + Vite Project on GitHub Pages

 1. Create a new repository for the React project and have the React app set up
 2. Once React app is set up, navigate to project directory in terminal